magralo/appsilon_mateo/README.md

 - There are a few strange ships, for instance the if column matches multiple shipnames or types.
 - For this app we consider an unique vessel the combination of shipname + shipid.
+- We use a log(1+distance) transformation to show statistics because of the scales.